240 – Dress Code

 a.
 Racist,

 d.
-Sexually suggestive or explicit, or
+Sexually suggestive, containing vulgar or offensive words, or explicit, or

 e.
 Otherwise undermining the HCSO core values.